33 free holiday GIFs to spice up your email marketing campaigns

-Use the 26 animated GIFs below for your emails, your website, or your social media accounts.
-But especially use them in your emails, as GIFs can increase click-through rates, conversions rates, and revenue rates!)
+Use any of the animated GIFs below for your emails, your website, or your social media accounts.
+But especially use them in your emails, as GIFs can increase click-through rates, conversions rates, and revenue.
 Place them in a Black Friday or Cyber Monday email, a holiday newsletter, or a New Year’s sale message to your subscribers.